 Kicking Out Old Problems with Liver/Gallbladder Flushes

 Some people have reservations about doing a liver flush.
-Some of the reason for that is that they do it with a full bowel.
+Some of the reasons for that is that they do it with a full bowel.
 If you dump a half of a cup of oil into the stomach and it is followed by the secretion of bile, it’s natural course would be to drop out through the bowel and rather quickly.
 If it is stopped up, you are going to experience nausea and/or vomiting.
 If the bowel has been cleared with a colonic or Epsom salts in advance, that is highly unlikely to happen.
 Using a coffee enema is even more helpful.
-However, if it still makes you nervous you are best to avoid it and it can be substituted with a coffee enema.
+However, if it still makes you nervous, it is best to avoid it and it can be substituted with a coffee enema.

 What might improve from a Liver/Gallbladder Flush?

 Apart from helping with the pain and discomfort of a poorly functioning digestive system, all of the symptoms mentioned above may be helped by a series of flushes.
 They are:

 1. Digestive problems (such as burping often, bloating, intestinal gas, stomach pain)

 3. Chemical sensitivities (such as reactions to gasoline, cleaning agents, soaps, cosmetics, etc.)

 5. Eye problems (such as blurred vision, eye pain, decreasing eyesight, eye flutters or twitches, etc.)

 8. Tendon or muscle problems (such as frequent sprains/strains, muscle injuries, delayed healing)

 9. Swelling of the breasts

 10. Menstrual problems (such as too little or too much blood flow, blood clotting, cramps)